Lewis M. Steel

-Lewis M. Steel (born April 25, 1937) is a civil rights attorney and author who was co-lead counsel of the legal team that freed the boxer Rubin Carter and John Artis after they were wrongly convicted of murder.
+Lewis M. Steel (born April 25, 1937) is an American civil rights attorney and author who was co-lead counsel of the legal team that freed the boxer Rubin Carter and John Artis after they were wrongly convicted of murder.
 While working for the NAACP during the 1960s, he worked to desegregate public schools in the North.
-In 1971 he joined other civil rights lawyers, including William Kunstler, and New York Times columnist Tom Wicker to try to negotiate a settlement of the Attica Prison riot.
+In 1971 he joined other civil rights lawyers, including William Kunstler, and New York Times columnist Tom Wicker, to negotiate a settlement of the Attica Prison riot.
 He was the lead attorney in Avagliano v.
 Sumitomo Shoji America, 457 U.S. 176 (1982) which established that American subsidiaries of foreign corporations must obey American civil rights laws.
-He continues working as a civil rights attorney at the New York law firm Outten & Golden LLP, with a special focus on lawsuits that address barriers that make it difficult for formerly incarcerated people to secure employment.
+He works as a civil rights attorney at the New York law firm Outten & Golden LLP.

 Early life and education

 Steel was born and raised in New York City.
-His paternal grandmother, Bessie Levy Warner, was a daughter of Moe Levy, who owned an eponymous chain of successful clothing stores.
-After her first husband died, she married the film executive Albert Warner, who was one of the Warner Brothers.
-Steel attended Culver Military Academy, Harvard College - where he co-founded the Harvard Opera Guild and produced operas with his lifelong friend, the critic Peter G. Davis - and New York Law School, where he was editor in chief of the law review.
+His paternal grandmother, Bessie Levy Warner, was a daughter of Moe Levy, who owned an eponymous chain of clothing stores.
+After her first husband died, she married film executive Albert Warner.
+Steel attended Culver Military Academy, Harvard College - where he co-founded the Harvard Opera Guild - and New York Law School, where he was editor in chief of the law review.